Azure/node-label-operator/README.md

         export AZURE_CLIENT_ID=
         export AZURE_CLIENT_SECRET=
         ```
 2. Set up the Kubernetes ConfigMap.
-It must be named 'node-label-controller' and have namespace 'node-label-controller-system' to allow to controller to
+It must be named 'node-label-operator' and have namespace 'node-label-operator-system' to allow to controller to
 watch it in addition to nodes. `kubectl apply -f samples/configmap.yaml`.
 If you don't, default settings will be used.
+You won't be able to create the configmap
+until the namespace has been created.
     1. `syncDirection`: Direction of synchronization.
 Default is `arm-to-node`.
 Other options are `two-way` and `node-to-arm`.
+Currently only `arm-to-node` is fully
+    implemented and tested.
     2. `labelPrefix`: The node label prefix, with a default of `azure.tags`.
 An empty prefix will be permitted.
 However if you use an empty prefix, node labels
     will not be deleted when the corresponding ARM tag is deleted so using a non-empty prefix is strongly recommended.
     3. `tagPrefix`: Not supported currently.
     4. `conflictPolicy`: The policy for conflicting tag/label values.
 ARM tags or node labels can be given priority.
 ARM tags have priority by default
     (`arm-precedence`).
 Another option is to not update tags and raise Kubernetes event (`ignore`) and `node-precedence`.
     5. `resourceGroupFilter`: The controller can be limited to run on only nodes within a resource group filter (i.e. nodes that exist in RG1, RG2, RG3).